serverwrangler/csv2librenms/README.md

 # csv2librenms

-CSV bulk importer for LibreNMS, import devices as SNMP or PING only.
+Cisco ISE CSV Export bulk importer for LibreNMS, import devices as SNMP or PING only.

 This will add a device for each row in data/bulkimport.csv.